 - Hi visibility Class 3 safety shirt or vest must be worn.
-All shirts or vests must have sleeves that are a minimum 4" in length. - Safety glasses - Work Boots that are above the ankle with slip-resistant and puncture-resistant soles. (at no time will tennis shoes be accepted) - Full length pants free of excessive rips and stains - A 25-foot tape measure and Stanley knife are also required of all road and yard employees
+All shirts or vests must have sleeves a minimum 4" in length. - A Hard Hat is required of all road and vard employees - Safety Glasses shall be worn at all times - Work Boots that are above the ankle with slip-resistant and puncture-resistant soles.
+Tennis shoes are never accepted. - Full length pants free of excessive rips and stains - A 25-foot tape measure and Stanley knife is required of all road and yard employees